 The National Planning Policy Framework (NPPF) is divided into paragraphs each dealing with different subjects.
-Paragraph 55 deals with housing in rural areas and bullet point four specifically lists the tests that a new isolated house in the countryside would have to pass.
+Paragraph 55, Paragraph 79 or Paragraph 80 deal with housing in rural areas and specifically list the tests that a new isolated house in the countryside would have to pass.

 Local planning authorities should avoid new isolated homes in the countryside unless there are special circumstances such as:

 The exceptional quality or innovative nature of the design of the dwelling.

 Such a design should:

 - be truly outstanding or innovative, helping to raise standards of design more generally in rural areas

 - reflect the highest standards in architecture